AnnulusGames/NavStack/README.md

 }
 ```

-It's convenient to manage Prefabs of created Pages.
-Prefab-ized Pages can be added to Navigation using `PushNewObjectAsync()` or `AddNewObjectAsync()`, allowing for the generation/destruction of objects based on the Page lifecycle.
+Prefab the created Page objects for convenience.
+By adding Prefabed Pages using `PushNewObjectAsync()` or `AddNewObjectAsync()`, you can manage object generation/destruction based on the Page lifecycle.

 ```cs
 Page prefab;